 When to Call the Doctor

-If you have new symptoms of heart trouble (see above, "When is it Safe?") during sexual activity, stop the activity.
-Call your doctor for advice.
+If you have new symptoms of heart trouble during sexual activity, stop the activity.
+Call your health care provider for advice.
 If the symptoms do not go away within 5 to 10 minutes, call 911.

 Morrow DA, Boden WE.
-Stable ischemic heart disease In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+Stable ischemic heart.
+In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 57.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 54.

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.